Peng Pai: Study in Japan (1917–1921)

 Peng Pai went to Japan in 1917 and changed his name from Peng Hanyu.
-He studied politico-economics after admitted into the Waseda University, Tokyo.
-There he experienced several historical events of "Aftermath of World War I" that forever changed China and Sino-Japan relations.
-He witnessed the "Rice Riot" of 1918 in Japan, and was influenced by impact of the 1917's Russian Revolution.
-In consequence, Peng Pai converted from a Christian to a Socialist.
-He believed that only socialism, and only complete social, political and economic revolution in the creation of a socialist system, could ensure China's survival.
+He studied politico-economics at Waseda University in Tokyo.
+There he experienced several historical events of in the aftermath of World War I that forever changed China and Sino-Japan relations.
+He witnessed the Rice Riots of 1918 in Japan, and was influenced by the October Revolution in Russia.
+In consequence, Peng Pai converted from a Christian to a socialist.
+He believed that only a complete social, political, and economic revolution and the creation of a socialist system could ensure China's survival.